brsr/antitile/docs/conway.rst

 * If a polyhedron has a prime number of edges, then the only Conway operators that can be used to express it in terms of another polyhedron are `S` and `d`.
-* Operators where `g` is a prime number are irreducible.
+* Operators where `g` is a prime number are irreducible in terms of Conway operators.
 * If `x=xd` or `x=rxdr`, :math:`\Lambda = 0`.
 If `x=dxd` or `x=rdxdr`,
   :math:`\Lambda = \pm 1`.
 * If an operator has :math:`\Lambda = \pm 1`, its decomposition cannot contain